data-douser/codeql-sap-js/src/queries/UI5Xss.md

 ## Recommendation

+### Preventing XSS Involving User Defined Control
  If the XSS attack vector includes a user-defined control, then we can mitigate the issue by improving on the implementation of the control.
 Specifically, we can change the method calls on instances of `sap.ui.core.RenderManager` (henceforth `RenderManager`).

-When using the now-deprecated older API with `RenderManager.write` or `RenderManager.writeAttribute`, use their respective counterparts `RenderManager.writeEscaped` and `RenderManager.writeAttributeEscaped` which sanitizes their rendered contents.
+- When using the now-deprecated older API with `RenderManager.write` or `RenderManager.writeAttribute`, use their respective counterparts `RenderManager.writeEscaped` and `RenderManager.writeAttributeEscaped` which sanitizes their rendered contents.

-When using the newer API  with `apiVersion: 2` (dubbed Semantic Rendering), do not use `RenderManager.unsafeHtml` unless the control property `sanitizeContent` is set to `true`.
+- When using the newer API  with `apiVersion: 2` (dubbed Semantic Rendering), do not use `RenderManager.unsafeHtml` unless the control property `sanitizeContent` is set to `true`.

-Regardless of the API version, it is also a good idea to use escaping functions in `sap.base.security`.
+- Regardless of the API version, it is also a good idea to use escaping functions in `sap.base.security`.
 Relevant sanitizers include `encodeXML` and `encodeHTML`.

-Lastly, enforce the property to something other than `string` or `any`.
+- Lastly, enforce the property to something other than `string` or `any`.
 If a value should be used, then opt for the `enum` type which only allows a predefined set of strings.

+### Preventing XSS Not Involving User Defined Control

 An XSS attack vector can still exist even when no user-defined control is used.
 In this case, a model property or a control property act as a intermediate step when external data is passed.
 The view component of a UI5 application can be declared such that one control can funnel its property value to that of another.

-This can happen either through a property of the model attached to the view, or by some controller mechanism that sets the target control's property to the property value of a source control.
+In this case, the UI5 application should not use the property as is, but should sanitize the contents before reading it.
+Such sanitization can take place in the controller or in the view declaration using expression bindings.

 ## Example